shprink/conferences/2017/code_once_deploy_everywhere_with_ionic/slides/web_today.md

             <li>We can already communicate with the hardware via HTML5 API</li>
             <li>And The Web has now killer features such as background processes and Multithreading support!</li>
         </ul>
-        <b>It is an exciting time to be a Web Developer, the Web now provides the tools to create almost anything.
-What we are missing now is an Software Developer Kit to create applications and be productive.
+        <b>Trust me on that, it is an exciting time to be a Web Developer! <br/> The Web now provides the tools to create almost anything.
+What we are missing now is a Software Developer Kit (SDK) to create applications and be productive.
 That is where Ionic comes into place!</b>
     </aside>
 </section>